nj-vs-vh/pyindigo/README.md

 Here `CommonProperties`, `CCDSpecificProperties` are namespace classes corresponding to different property tables, `PropertyNamespace.PROP` is a `PropertySchema`, and with its `implement` method `IndigoProperty` instance is created with specified device and items from keyword args.
 This way of property instantiation prevents typos in property or item names, and results in more readable code.

-Only `CommonProperties` and `CCDSpecificProperties` namespaces are available by now, others are soon to be added.
+Only `CommonProperties` and `CCDSpecificProperties` namespaces are available by now, others are WIP. v
 #### Property setting

 To send updated or newly created property to driver, `IndigoProperty.set()` method is used.
 It wraps C extension function that converts Python object fields to native C data types and calls appropriate Indigo function (i.e. `indigo_change_text_property`).
 Using property from the previous example, to change CCD device's `CCD_EXPOSURE` property (i.e. request shot exposure of 3 seconds), one would write: